 Disclosing all associated future planned rate increases approved by the regulators in the initial and phased-in rate increase notification letters.

-Filing rate action letter templates in the SERFF rate increase filing to include statements of variability and sample letters highlighting the differences between the communications.
+Filing rate action letter templates in the SERFF rate increase filing to include statements of variability and sample letters highlighting the differences between the communications consistent with any applicable regulations

 Presenting innovative options to the state regulators prior to filing new reduced benefit options.